LLC Capital ContributionsInitial investment, capital calls, and operating-agreement language

 Equipment and Vehicles

 Fair market value at the date of contribution.
 For vehicles, NADA or Kelley Blue Book values are acceptable.
-For specialized equipment, a dealer appraisal may be needed.
+For specialised equipment, a dealer appraisal may be needed.

 Return of Capital vs Distribution of Profits